sowu880/DICOM-Anonymization/README.md

 ### Encryption Setting

-Users can set encrypt key and encrypt function (only support AES for now) in setting.
+Users can set encrypt key and encrypt function (only support AES for now) in encrypt setting.
 |Parameters|Description|Valid Values|Required|default value|
 |----|------|--|--|--|
 |encryptKey| Key for encryption|128, 192 or 256 bit string|False|A randomly generated 256-bit string|